 Whatever route students choose, they should aim to do well and achieve top marks in their prerequisite classes.
 Pharmacy programs also either require or highly prefer candidates that have working or ongoing volunteer experiences in pharmacies / healthcare-related settings.

 The majority of pharmacy programs have an admission test requirement – the PCAT.
 There are a select few programs that don’t have this requirement.
 To find out if a school has this requirement, check this list here.

 The PCAT consists of 192 multiple choice questions and one writing prompt.
-The multiple choice questions are split into four subcategories: biological processes, chemical processes, critical reasoning.
-Each of these subcategories have 48 questions each.
+The multiple-choice questions are split into four subcategories: biological processes, chemical processes, critical reasoning.
+Each of these subcategories has 48 questions.

 The PCAT is scored on a 200 to 600 scale.
 In general, students should aim to score at least above the 50th percentile.
 For competitive pharmacy programs, you should aim for a score above the 70% percentile.
 As an example, the composite PCAT percent average for the 2019 University of Michigan’s College of Pharmacy class was 86%.

 It is strategic for students to take the PCAT after they complete the majority of their core prerequisite courses, like organic chemistry, so they are better prepared for it.

 Lastly, the application cycle for pharmacy programs usually opens around mid-July.
 It is generally recommended that students take the PCAT in the summer or fall of the year they apply.
 This means if students are applying in 2020 for 2021 admission, they should take the PCAT during the summer or fall of 2020 (or earlier).
 Each school will have different application deadlines, so students should be aware of that, too.